-It was amazing how jarring a voice could be—especially hers—after forty-eight hours of silence.
+It was amazing how jarring a voice could be—especially hers—after forty-eight hours of near silence.
 I raised a disapproving eyebrow, and went back to work, trying not to be irritated.
-I soon overtook her, and passed to move further up the road to the next patch and give her some space, but the she was bursting to have someone to talk to and had determined it would be me.
+I soon overtook her and passed to move further up the road to the next patch and give her some space, but she was bursting to have someone to talk to and had determined it would be me.
 I could practically hear her desperate desire to speak as I passed.
 A few seconds later, a squeal made me stop.

 The woman was bent over, pointing dramatically into the ditch, "Oh my God, a snake!"

 I heart raced as I turned and scanned the undergrowth, expecting a rattler.
 I saw nothing and stepped closer, curiously.

 The woman continued to squeal like a child, hands on her knees, "A snake, a black snake!
 Oh my God!"

 I stopped and heaved a sigh.
 A black snake?
 Seriously, lady?

 The woman squatted down and nudged it cautiously with her toe.
 "Never mind.
 It was just a twig."
 She shrugged.
 "Sure looked like a snake..."

 I straightened back up and let out my held breath with a whistle.
 Geez.
 I pivoted before my expression gave away the depth of my dislike for the woman and walked a quarter of a mile up the road to finish ditch digging in peace, much to the woman's consternation.
 After there was no one left to break silence with, the woman huffed back down the mountain and found a different task and someone else to bother.